Research

 Blending ethnographic research with visual storytelling, the book draws on nine months of immersive fieldwork and seeks to translate the emotional textures of ageing into a graphic format.
 Inspired by the Ethnographic series published by the University of Toronto Press, this work interweaves personal testimony, sensory memory, and feminist theory to illuminate how women make sense of their bodies, their pasts, and their everyday geographies of care.

-Through visual ethnography, I aim to create a book that is both accessible and deeply grounded—one that invites readers to attune themselves to the quiet force of ageing women’s lives, and to envision new ways of seeing care, kinship, and urban ageing beyond dominant narratives of decline.
+Through visual ethnography, the project aims to produce a book that is both accessible and deeply grounded—one that invites readers to attune themselves to the quiet force of ageing women's lives, and to envision new ways of seeing care, kinship, and urban ageing beyond dominant narratives of decline.

 Selected Publications